SunboX/Add-Member-for-Boonex-Dolphin/README.md

 Last thing you have to do is inserting your adress and changing your map settings.
 Settings can be done inside "Module" > "Directions".

+For more informations about installation of 3rd party Dolphin 7 modules, visit ["How to install 3rd party Dolphin 7 Modules"](http://www.boonex.com/trac/dolphin/wiki/TutorialHowToInstallThirdPartyDolphinModules)

 License
 ---